Postdoctoral Fellowship: The psychology of decision making in systems design

 Required Qualifications: The applicant must have completed (or are about to complete) a PhD with relevance to the empirical focus of this project.
 Relevant fields include (but are not limited to) the psychology of judgment and decision making, collaborative and human aspects of software engineering, studies of requirements engineering or project management practice, design studies, behavioral software engineering, and others.
 Knowledge of these areas is much more relevant to this project than classical ‘software engineering’ work such as modelling, the development of tools or modelling languages, method development or quantitative analysis.
 Excellent candidates will have demonstrated experience in field studies or experiments and knowledge of decision making theories and research methods.
 Please get in touch to discuss your fit or if you have any questions!

-Applicants should email a motivation letter with a statement of research interests, full curriculum vitae and a list of relevant publications, and arrange to have two letters of recommendation sent separately to Christoph Becker.
-Review of applications will begin on June 11 and continue until the position is filled.
-There are opportunities to meet around ICT4S Toronto and before ICSE in Gothenburg.
-Please get in touch!
+To apply, email a motivation letter with a statement of research interests, full curriculum vitae and a list of relevant publications, and contact information for three referees.
+Review of applications begins immediately and will continue until the position is filled.
+Finalists will be asked to contact references to obtain support letters.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from visible minority group members, women, Aboriginal persons, persons with disabilities, members of sexual minority groups, and others who may contribute to the further diversification of ideas.